Well-Being Commitment

 Healthy Lives & Living

-Take time out at the UT turtle pond, or walk among the wildflowers at our Lady Bird Johnson Wildflower Center.
+Take time out at the UT turtle pond, or walk in nature at the Lady Bird Johnson Wildflower Center or another station in our Texas Field Station Network.
 Get healthy cooking tips and recipes from our students of nutritional sciences.
-Study in a health-related course.
-Attend a lecture by an expert to get ideas to enrich your life and health with leading ideas from science.
+Attend a lecture by an expert to hear ideas to enrich your life and health using the latest science.

 Lady Bird Johnson Wildflower Center